oracle-quickstart/oci-caas-pci-ecommerce/README.md

 ```

 5. Finally run the entire schema.
 Note it only adds item and category data, there are no users, orders, or shopping carts.

+### Setting up the MySQL database schema

+Following are steps to set up the MySQL database schema:

+1. After the connection is successfully created, open the <b>mysql_schema.sql</b> from src/main/resources/db/
+2. Change line 3 to a secure password and take note of it as ECOM user password.
+Note you are doing this to change the default password to a strong and a secure password.
+Note change this password to the one you stored as a secret in the vault.

 ### Running the application Locally